dresdner353/energyutils/windows_workflow/README.txt

 * Run initial setup script
 ----------------------------------------------------------------------------
-In this folder, double-click the batch script called "init_setup".
+In the windows_workflow folder, double-click the batch script called "init_setup".

 Note:You may be warned about this as being an unknown program and feel free to virus scan etc. But depending on your virus scanner etc, you may have to